panayotsky-dev/panayotsky-dev/readme.md

   <p> After my university i have started from scratch as constructive-engineer in furniture factory,
    but when i achieve everything possible and there were no room to grow more, i have decided that it is time to move on. </p>

- <p> Since 2022 i have started online courses with JavaScript in best platform in Bulgaria - SoftUni.</p>
+ <p> Since 2022 i have started online courses with JavaScript at SoftUni.</p>
 <p> In the past year i've finished the courses : JavaScript Basics, JavaScript Fundamentals, JavaScript Advanced and JavaScript Applications and ReactJS
  <p> Since May i've started JS Back-End and Angular course @ SoftUni
  <p> Feel free to contact me </p>